Moreover, through this guide, we will help you have amazing days in Vienna. Thus, with less hassle and more tips about the city.

 In particular, Vienna is the largest city in Austria and is made up of 23 Districts.

 And as a first-time traveler, we knew you’d be confused about where to stay in your one week in Vienna.
-And to help you decide, we have made a list of categories you might consider in choosing a place to stay in.
+Therefore to help you decide, we have made a list of categories you might consider in choosing a place to stay in.

 Furthermore, we have also made a map so you could easily picture where things are and see where you should go.